-The Illinois Department of Chemistry recognizes diversity in many ways, including gender, ethnicity, sexual orientation, disability status, national origin, religion and socio-economic among others.
+The Department of Chemistry recognizes diversity in many ways, including gender, ethnicity, sexual orientation, disability status, national origin, religion and socio-economic status, among others.
 We understand that diverse talent is a strategic asset that allows for more effective research and teaching.
-We believe in a scientific culture with the highest standards of professionalism, promotes psychological safety and encourages respect for others so that everyone can bring their best creative selves to the Department.
+We believe in a scientific culture that aspires to the highest standards of professionalism, promotes psychological safety and encourages respect for others, so everyone can bring their best creative selves to the department.

 Graduate diversity and program climate office

 Illinois Chemistry Graduate Diversity and Program Climate Office supports the department’s commitment to creating an inclusive environment and the academic and professional success of all our scientists.
-The office works to address issues of recruitment, retention and advancement of graduate students the chemical sciences with a particular focus on women and traditionally underrepresented minorities in the sciences.
+The office works to address issues of recruitment, retention and advancement of graduate students in the chemical sciences with a particular focus on women and traditionally underrepresented minorities.

 Diversity initiatives include:

 - Promoting professional development through seminars and workshops.

 - Supporting efforts of local organizations promoting the advancement of women and minorities in Science, Technology, Engineering and Mathematics (STEM) fields.

 - Providing networking opportunities with other scientists and engineers at the university and with University of Illinois alumni.